 - Indicate the billing provider name, address (including ZIP+4) and taxonomy code, as certified with Wisconsin Medicaid in Box 33.
 Claims submitted with a P.O.
 Box entered in the address field will be rejected. - Indicate the rendering provider's national provider identifier (NPI) number and taxonomy code, as certified with Wisconsin Medicaid in Box 24J of the CMS-1500 form, when appropriate.
-Missing or invalid numbers may result in nonpayment. - Use the member's ID number from the ForwardHealth ID card OR the Anthem ID with the ZRA prefix.
-All providers must be certified by Wisconsin Medicaid to bill Anthem.
+Missing or invalid numbers may result in nonpayment. - Use the member's ID number from the ForwardHealth ID card. - All providers must be certified by Wisconsin Medicaid to bill Anthem.